vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Acceptance: At least one sample chart per ticker with clear trade and regime annotation.
   - Status: Complete
   - Implemented: Each ticker now has an annotated trade chart with SMA crossovers and regime overlays, saved as static images and embedded in the Markdown report.
 TDD test verifies presence and embedding for all tickers.
 See report_generator.py and tests/test_report_generation.py for implementation and test logic.
+- [x] Task 12.6: Volatility, Volume, and Additional Indicators (2025-04-29)
+  - Display volatility (e.g., ATR), volume at trade entry, and any other indicator relevant to the strategy.
+  - Acceptance: Each trade log entry includes ATR/volume at entry; summary stats are provided.
+  - Status: Complete
+  - Implemented: ATR and volume at trade entry are now included in every trade log entry, and summary statistics (mean, min, max) for both are provided via a new function in backtest.py.
+All changes are TDD-verified and minimal.
+See tests/test_backtest_engine.py for test logic and backtest.py for implementation.
 - [x] All core features for the technical analysis reporting system are complete and fully integrated.
 The pipeline now:
   - Fetches and cleans data for all stocks in STOCKS_LIST (tech_analysis/data/stocks_list.py)
   - Runs backtest strategies (SMA, RSI) with robust, index-agnostic logic (tech_analysis/backtest.py)